General Organization Settings

 Admin Management

-Administrators with the "All Settings" permission can manage all delegations from Settings > User Settings > Approval Delegations.
+Administrators with the required user-management access can manage delegations from the user settings area.
 Administrators can create delegations between any two users in the organization.

 Self-Service Delegation